Kokuhaku Jikkō Iinkai: Ren'ai Series

 Kokuhaku Jikkō Iinkai: Ren'ai Series (告白実行委員会〜恋愛シリーズ〜) is a Japanese romance Vocaloid song series by HoneyWorks.
 The project's first song on Nico Nico Douga was a music video sung by Vocaloid Gumi titled "Hatsukoi no Ehon" (初恋の絵本) that was released on November 18, 2011.
 The songs have spawned into various media forms including manga, novel, and anime adaptations.

 Two anime films titled Zutto Mae Kara Suki Deshita and Suki ni Naru Sono Shunkan o were released in 2016.
 An anime television series by Lay-duce titled Our love has always been 10 centimeters apart aired from November to December 2017.
 A third anime film titled Kono Sekai no Tanoshimikata: Secret Story Film was released on December 25, 2020.
 A second anime television series titled Heroines Run the Show aired from April to June 2022.

 Plot

-The earlier plot of Kokuhaku Jikkō Iinkai tells the love stories of six third year high school students: Natsuki Enomoto, Yu Setoguchi, Sota Mochizuki, Akari Hayasaka, Mio Aida, and Haruki Serizawa.
-Besides them, the story branches to various other love stories about the people around the original characters.
-The stories focus on conflict and how hard it can be to confess one's love during youth days.
+The initial plot of Kokuhaku Jikkō Iinkai tells the love stories of six third year high school students: childhood friends Natsuki Enomoto, Yu Setoguchi, Sota Mochizuki, and Haruki Serizawa, and their later high school friends Akari Hayasaka and Mio Aida.
+Later into the series' lifetime, the story branches to other love and friendship dilemmas from succeeding groups of Sakuragaoka High School students.
+The stories focus on conflict and how hard it can be to confess one's love during youth days, the sweetness of being in love, and the hardships of maintaining the relationship as the pairs grow older or pursue their goals.

+In 2019, HoneyWorks officially labelled a set of music themed installments (which had videos from as early as 2017) as the Idol Series.
+While this spinoff still retains characters previously seen in the Ren'ai Series and is set in the same universe, the Idol Series is primarily about the rise and growth of different teen idol acts.
+Some videos will also explore the performers' backstories and their desire to better themselves.
+Many videos in this spinoff are diegetic, as music videos for a performer's single out of universe will be real music videos in-universe.